Alsaheem/learnwithvector-code/week_1/README.md

-# Automating Your Local Environment
+# Automating Your Local Environment for better Productivity

 you would need either .zshrc or .bashrc depending on which shell you are using.